nuta312/TalentLMSFall2023/README.md

 - Java 17
 - Maven 3.8 or above
+-
+# Remove the file from the repository
+git rm -r --cached .idea/

+# now update your gitignore file to ignore this folder
+echo '.idea' >> .gitignore

+# add the .gitignore file
+git add .gitignore

 Ensure Java and Maven are correctly installed on your system by running `java -version` and `mvn -version` in your terminal.